"Exploration of Canada I, Discoverers"

 On October 1st

-1986, the same stamps were issued in Souvenir-Sheet
+1986, the same stamps were issued as a Souvenir-Sheet

 to draw attention to the upcoming international philatelic exhibition, CAPEX 87, to be held in Toronto

-These our stamps, the first in a series, honour discoverers of Canada who stand in
+These four stamps, the first in a series, honour discoverers of Canada who stand in

 the forefront of those who have risked everything to discover the unknown.